FundedNext

 Equity vs Balance Logic

-Psychology and Capital Protection
+Psychology & Capital Protection

-Profit Split and Payout Process
+Profit Split & Payout Process

 Payout Unlock Logic